 Pro surfers are always under extreme stress.
-They need to keep sponsors, judges, fans, event managers, family and friends happy with their performances, while maintaining style and coolness.
+They need to keep sponsors, judges, fans, event managers, family and friends happy with their performances; all while maintaining style and coolness.

 The professional surfing circus can be, at times, quite ungrateful.
-The sport is under media spotlight, online broadcasts are seen by several million fans and all brands want to market their products with help of the stars.
+The sport is under media spotlight.
+Online broadcasts are seen by several million fans, and all brands want to market their products with help of celebrities.

 The standard surfing recipe does not allow many variations.
 Be cool, show sportsmanship, smile, show self-confidence, surf well and let life do the rest.